-Perceived ease of use and its impact on behavior intention to use effort and frustration it takes for someone to achieve their desired outcome with it.
+Ease of use refers to how straightforward and friendly a system can be operated or interact with.
+(Shetu et al., 2022).
+In terms of perceived ease of use, according to Kumala et al. (2020), the characteristics must be simple, which means that if the system is simple and easy to use, the less effort and frustration it takes for someone to achieve their desired outcome with it.
 Therefore, perceived ease of use exemplifies the user-friendly nature of using a technology to visit a website and complete a purchase online (Grover et al., 2019).
 Research shows that perceived ease of use has the potential to strengthen long-term contentment among customers (Singh et al., 2020).
 The Payment and Clearing Association of China study shows that 95.6% of the population in China uses digital payment due to ease of use (Chen et al., 2019), as digital payment has rapidly turned into a main mode of payment (Ajmera & Bhatt, 2020).
 Many studies in the past have done research on the ease of digital payments do encourage people to continue use the digital payments (Zegrean & Paraschiv, 2013; Aydn & Burnaz, 2016; De Luna et al., 2019).